-Contact with paternal grandparents rises when custody shared compared to sole mother residence, while contact with maternal grandparents changes less.
+Contact with paternal grandparents rises when compared to sole mother residence, while contact with maternal grandparents remains largely unchanged.

 Divorce often reduces children’s contact with their paternal grandparents.
 In our study, in fact, about 10 per cent of grandchildren whose parents divorced had no contact at all with their paternal grandparents.
 We showed that the explanation for this loss largely lies in grandchildren’s residence arrangements after a divorce.